-Illinois State Academy of Sciences Pew Midstates Science/ Mathematics Consortium DNA amplification for cloning or gene expression analysis.
-Faculty frequently develop labs for class based on their research that utilize the research equipment, making the laboratory preparation of biochemistry majors up to date and highly useful for graduate study or employment.
+Illinois State Academy of Sciences Pew Midstates Science/ Mathematics Consortium ry preparation of biochemistry majors up to date and highly useful for graduate study or employment.
 The opportunities for independent work in biochemistry and related fields at Knox are extensive and varied, and enable students to gain the additional lab skills and experience they desire to meet their post-graduate goals.
 Students present the results of their research at a variety of regional and national research conferences.